xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

    ![msgs_bell_links.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_bell_links.png)

-On the order details page, you will be able to discover new unread messages/disputes submitted with regard to the current order by looking at a small number label showing next to the Messages tab title (The number on the label will show the number of unread messages):
+While on the order details page, you will know you have new unread messages/disputes submitted with regard to the current order if a small number label is displayed next to the Messages tab title (The number on the label will show the number of unread messages):

    ![msgs_new_msg.png]({{site.baseurl}}/attachments/ref_7KZpxV92/msgs_new_msg.png)

-Note that you will also be notified about any new messages and disputes via email.
+Note that you will also be notified about any new messages/disputes via email.

 ## Messages section: all your messages and disputes in one place